ExpresslyCompetitions/ExpresslyCompetitions.github.io/_club_nme_campaigns/previews/exploding-kittens-card-game-prize.markdown

   \ NME you could get your hands on one of the Exploding kittens card game!</p>\r\n\
   <p>What are you waiting for?
 Complete the draw below and get ready to beat your\
   \ opponent with the brand new Exploding kittens card game</p>\r\n<p>Good luck!</p>"
-entry-title: "Win the brand new Exploding Kittens card game!"
+entry-title: "Win the highly-strategic Exploding Kittens card game!"
 entry-content: "<p>Enter the draw to win the game that raised more than $8.7 million\
   \ on Kickstarter!
 Exploding Kittens card game by completing the form below before\
   \ 23:59 on 30th May 2018.</p>"